goeiebook/creativelab/README.md

 ![what a mess][mess]

 I'm eager to publish this.
 I click the submit button, sign my "Cover Letter", and wait.
 The request fails.
 Try again.
 Fails.
 [500 Server Error](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_Error).
-The animation works locally, but is trapped here.
+The animation works locally, but remains trapped there.
 Unshareable.
-This must means I've discovered another "Break It" feature!
+This must mean I've discovered another "Break It" feature!
 I tweet about it to the #creativelab5 people; expecting another 1000% increase in profile views.

 ![what a mess][500error]